999lama/CustomeSegmentControls/README.md

 # Custome Segment Controls
-This repo is  contain a collection of  Segment Controls created by me @LamaAlbadri 🦩🪐
+This repo contain a collection of Segment Controls 🍍🌴

 To use this simply make an  @IBAction like this :